Gildara/100-days-of-code/log.md

 **Thoughts**: Progress, but so slow.
 I should probably drop some of my other interests and just concentrate on this one, except I can't stay focused on just one thing for a long time.

+### Day 11: July 27, 2017

+**Today's Progress**: Continued work on cipher problem for cs50.

+**Thoughts**: I just noticed that freecodecamp now has their own version of an introductory programming class.
+I've been feeling that my progress is so slow because I am dividing my attention.
+I am really enjoying the cs50 problems, but I am going to try to concentrate on freecodecamp.

+### Day 12: July 28, 2017

+**Today's Progress**: Looked at the next problem for freecodecamp, Search amd Replace.
+Ended up with a partial solution, but there is some kind of flaw.

+**Thoughts**:  On first looking at this problemI was clueless, but then it started to come together.
+I think I should approach programming they way I approach writing.
+Given a prompt or subject I have no idea what to write, but I truast that my subconscious will come up with something adequate.

+### Day 13: July 29, 2017

+**Today's Progress**

+**Thoughts**